rzmobiledev/loratech/README.md

 9. check your app service by typing $kubectl get svc. copy your app service name, and type $minikube service your-app-service-name --url.

 10. Copy the url you see on terminal and paste it to the browser.
 You should see the same Django app interface that you accessed locally in first step above

+# END POINT URL
+http://127.0.0.1/api/endpoint2 <---- Is an authentication token generator, which allows users to retrieve a new token every 60 seconds

+http://127.0.0.1/api/endpoint1 <---- Returns a response with plain text “hello” if a request is made with a valid token (present in the database).

+http://127.0.0.1/api/token/refresh <---- Refresh a new token

+http://127.0.0.1/api/register <----- Register a new account to gain access

+# Note
+Please use Postman to test this api